- Call Unstructured to get the RSA public key associated with your Unstructured user account.

 The following steps assume that you have the following two environment variables set locally:

-In this step, you call the Unstructured Workflow Endpoint to get the PEM version of the public key for your
+In this step, you call the Unstructured Workflow Endpoint to get the the public key for your Unstructured user account.
+This public key is contained within a certificate.
+The certificate’s chain is also provided so that you can verify the public key’s authenticity in the next step.Python

 Python